soixantseize/aspnetcore-xplatform-minimal-api/README.md

 ###WHY

-I loved the simplicity and portability of spinning up a RESTful app built on NodeJS and Express, only to yearn for the possibility in .NET so that I could write code in C# and leverage favorite tools like Entity Framework, LINQ, and Async Await.
+I loved the simplicity and portability of spinning up a RESTful app built on NodeJS and Express, only to yearn for the possibility in .NET so that I could write code in C# and leverage tools like Entity Framework, LINQ, and Async Await.
 Hello .NET Core now makes it possible!

 ###HOW